Moving Voices (Ukrainian artists portraiture project)

 What is the project?

-Fifteen-odd years ago I travelled around Ukraine taking a series of portraits of Ukrainians that I met, many of them in the area around Kherson where our family has a cottage.
+Fifteen-odd years ago I took a series of portraits of Ukrainians that I met, many of them in the area around Kherson where our family has a cottage.
 Those portraits made it into a book, called ‘Expectations’.
 Now I am revisiting some of the people I photographed then, but also taking portraits of a new generation of Ukrainians.

 This time the idea is to look specifically at the new generation of Ukrainian artists, writers, composers, choreographers, musicians, sculptors, architects and other cultural figures who are voices in today’s cultural landscape in Ukraine, to see what has changed for them, and how they see their practices for the future.